Jordan-Dennis/Miyake/To Do's.md

  - Linear color scaling for the accuracy and time

 # Goals
- - I think I should be able to do all this in _100_ lines of code
+ -I want to have the profiling script in under _100_ lines
+ - I will have the analysis script in under _50_ lines